Shopify/liquid/_tags/iteration.md

 ---
 title: Iteration
-description: An overview of iteration or 'loop' tags in the Liquid template language.
+description: An overview of iteration or "loop" tags in the Liquid template language.
 ---

 Iteration tags run blocks of code repeatedly.